-Students may re-establish satisfactory academic progress, by meeting the minimum attendance and academic requirements by the end of the warning or probationary period.
+Students may re-establish satisfactory academic progress and Title IV funding eligibility, for those who qualify, by meeting the minimum attendance and academic requirements by the end of the warning or probationary period.

 PROBATION

 Students who fail to meet the minimum requirements for Satisfactory Academic Progress in attendance and academic progress after the Warning period, the student will be placed on probation, if the student appeals the decision, prior to being placed on probation and prevails unpon appeal, the student will be considered to be making Satisfatory Academic Progress during the probationaly period.